Severson-Group/eMach/docs/source/getting_started/pre_reqs.rst

 Other, more flexible IDEs for Python include `Visual Studio Code <https://code.visualstudio.com/>`_ and `PyCharm
 <https://www.jetbrains.com/help/pycharm/installation-guide.html>`_.
 These IDEs have a lot of additional features, including syntax
-highlighting, auto-formatting, debugging capabilities, git integration, seamless transfer between virtual environments etc. However, there is definitely a learning curve associated with these platforms.
+highlighting, auto-formatting, debugging capabilities, git integration, seamless transfer between virtual environments etc. However, there is a learning curve associated with these platforms.

 .. note:: It is recommended that users switch to VS Code or PyCharm as soon as they are comfortable with Python as these IDEs enable much improved workflows.